Last updated 9 March 2019

 Between 2010 and 2015 the party was part of a coalition government in Westminster, and the party has also been part of coalition governments in the Scottish Parliament and Welsh Assembly.
 Kirsty Williams, the party’s Welsh Assembly member, is currently the education minister in Wales.

-The Liberal Democrats have been led since 2017 by Vince Cable MP and the party has 11 MPs in the House of Commons, along with thousands of local government representatives around the country, 100,000 members and representatives in the Scottish Parliament, Welsh Assembly, London Assembly and House of Lords.
+The Liberal Democrats have been led since 2017 by Vince Cable MP and the party has 12 MPs in the House of Commons along with 16 Members of the European Parliament (MEPs), thousands of local government representatives around the country, 100,000 members and representatives in the Scottish Parliament, Welsh Assembly, London Assembly and House of Lords.

 The party’s name